tholonia/tholonia.github.io/_posts/2024-06-18-water-tech-magic.md

 13. Water can hypothetically store information.
 14. Spinning water in a vortex creates high-potential water, enhancing its properties.
 15. High-potential water might reduce high cholesterol through several mechanisms.

-**Practical Implications:**

-- Tetrahedral water may enhance the ability to interact with and transmit various forms of physical and non-physical energy.
-- Water could potentially be seen as a natural store of information about reality.

-**Conclusion:**
-- The tetrahedral matrix is an archetypal form that strongly influences the evolution of both animate and inanimate forms, supporting efficient energy transfer and potentially interacting with abstract energies.

 ---